-Bootstrap is one of the most popular CSS frameworks around, created in 2011, and powering over 18 million websites worldwide and still growing strong.
+Bootstrap is one of the most popular CSS frameworks around.
+It was originally created in 2011 and still relevant in 2021, and powers over 18 million websites worldwide and still growing strong.

 It's been quite some time since we've seen a major release of Bootstrap.
 Bootstrap 4 alpha was released on August 19th, 2015, with a stable version available about two and a half years later, introducing many improvements such as flexbox, a better grid system, cards, navbars, and more.